-To the best of our knowledge, the only work directly related to ours is described in a technical sketch (one page abstract) by Houston et al. [HWB04] recently presented at a graphics conference, where we concurrently summarized the main features of DT-Grid [BFM+04].
+To the best of our knowledge, the only work directly related to ours is the work by Bridson [4] and Houston et al. [14].
+Bridson [4] suggests to store the level set in a sparse block grid which is a coarse uniform grid with finer uniform grids nested in the coarse grid cells that intersect the interface.
+This approach allows for higher resolutions, but the memory usage is not proportional to the size of interface.
+Bridson also suggests a solution based on a hashtable to allow the grid to expand, but does not demonstrate it.
+The method of Houston et al. [14] was described in a technical sketch (one page abstract) recently presented at a graphics conference, where we concurrently summarized the main features of DT-Grid [3].
 Their work primarily focuses on fluid simulations, and they propose a data structure based on Run-Length-Encoding which decouples the storage of the elements from the actual encoding.
 While we do not have enough details to reproduce their method for evaluation, we list the following characteristics based on the abstract and private communication.
-In 3D, their approach requires $O(M_X M_Y + M_3)$ storage, where M_X , M_Y and M_3 are the number of grid points in respectively the X and Y dimensions of a bounding box and the narrow band.
-Hence their memory usage does not scale with the interface.
+In 3D, their approach requires $O(M_X M_Y + M_3)$ storage, where M_X , M_Y and M_3 are the number of grid points in, respectively, the X and Y dimensions of a bounding box and the narrow band.
+Hence their memory usage is not proportional to the interface.
 Sequential access time is $O(\frac{M_X M_Y}{M_3} + 1)$ whereas random and stencil access times are logarithmic in the number of runs in each scan-line.
 Their method maintains a dynamically resizing bounding box which allows the level set to grow dynamically.
 However, if the $M_X M_Y$ dependency in their storage requirements becomes dominant, their method does not allow for out-of-the-box level set simulations.
 The characteristics of our method, DT-Grid, will be outlined in the next section.

-1.2 Contributions
+1.2.
+Contributions

 Our work stands apart from previously published work in several ways.
 We do not use any tree structures or full grids with additional data structures to represent the narrow band.
-DT-Grid takes an entirely different approach by storing the narrow band in a very compact non-hierarchical data structure that uses less memory than previous methods without compromising the computational efficiency.
+DT-Grid takes an entirely different approach by storing the narrow band in a very compact nonhierarchical data structure that uses less memory than previous methods without compromising the computational efficiency.
 Below we summarize our contributions.